cpvrlab/SLProject_doc/Introduction.md

     <li>
         Windows, Linux and Max OSX applications can also use the <a href="http://qt-project.org/">Qt</a>
         C++-library for the window and context creation.
 Qt has to be downloaded and installed additionally.
-        See the app-Demo-Qt for demonstation.
+        See the app-Demo-Qt for demonstration.
     </li>
     <li>
         The Android application starts in JAVA and passes the events with JNI (Java